Yaoeh/180816_bikes_on_bikes/README.md

 # bikes_on_bikes

-Solving the sets of combinations for the bike racks
+Trying to find the size of the state space based on the moving of bikes between bike racks between the university.
+Did solve it for 4, but ultimately deemed by the professor to be impractical exploration.